turingschool/backend-curriculum-site/module4/lessons/web_application_security_top_10.md

 10. Insufficient Logging & Monitoring

 For each vulnerability, the document describes how to determine if you application is vulnerable, example attack scenarios, as well as ways to prevent it.

+## Research & Presentations

+Alone or with a partner, describe you assigned vulnerability.
+Figure out what is important and describe it on your chart paper.